kwevin/LISTEN.tui/README.md

 - `enable_rpc`: enable rich presence integration
 - `default_placeholder`: placeholder for when text field falls below the two character limit specified by discord
 - `use_fallback`: use a fallback image if there isnt one
-- `fallback`: the fallback image, has to be a link that discord can access (alternatively, use "fallback2" for [LISTEN.moe](https://listen.moe/_nuxt/img/logo-square-64.248c1f3.png) icon)
+- `fallback`: the fallback image, has to be a link that discord can access (alternatively, use "fallback2" for LISTEN.moe's icon)
 - `use_artist`: use the artist image instead if no album image is found
 - `detail`: the title of the presence, can take in `${keys}`
 - `state`: the subtitle of the presence, can take in `${keys}`